chriswalz/Stampy/README.md

 # Stampy
-Easy mustache templating with Java for generated excel reports and spreadsheets
+Easy mustache templating with Java for generating excel reports and spreadsheets

 ## How it works